33-Year-Old Wide Receiver – Free Agent

 Released by Colts in May of 2015.

-Cribbs was released by the Colts on Friday, Adam Caplan of ESPN reports.
+Cribbs has officially announced his retirement, Adam Caplan of ESPN reports.

 To instantly reveal our fantasy analysis of every player – including Josh Cribbs – simply subscribe now.